Multilingual Translation, Interpreting, Genealogy Research & International Heir Search Services

 My company has never worked with a legal translation service.
 What do we need to know about official certified document translation services to get everything done right the first time?

-Become familiar with our Document Translation Tips for multilingual communications, legal language translation tips, plus “A Lawyer’s Guide to Cross-Cultural Depositions”, written by Nina Ivanichvili, subscribe to our legal document translation blog “Translation for Lawyers”, legal language translation blog, and contact our document translation service to sign a contract for translation services.
+Become familiar with our Document Translation Tips for multilingual communications, legal language translation tips, plus “A Lawyer’s Guide to Cross-Cultural Depositions”, written by Nina Ivanichvili, subscribe to our legal document translation blog “Translation for Lawyers”, legal language translation blog, and contact our certified legal document translation service to sign a contract for translation services.

 Our law firm is trying to track down our client’s siblings who are residing in Brazil.
 We don’t really have much information about them, and are not sure if they are living or deceased.
 Can you help with this international search for our client’s foreign heirs/ beneficiaries?